 Individual consumers can also report dangerous products to the Swedish Consumer Agency.
-More information on how to file a complaint can be found in the article "How to file a complaint".
+More information on how to file a complaint can be found in the article "This is how to file a complaint".

 Look for the CE marking when you buy toys and personal safety equipment

-If a product is CE marked, it means that the manufacturer promises that the product fulfils prevailing safety requirements for that particular product.
+If a product is CE marked, it means that the manufacturer promises that the product fulfills prevailing safety requirements for that particular product.
 However, it does not mean that the product has been controlled by an authority or other control agency.

 Only certain products are required to be CE marked, for example toys and personal safety equipment.
 Many products have standards that facilitate the assessment of safety.